zednon/metrics/README.md

 - How do I tell what the em default is for a page?
 I want to change all px to rem but I gotta make sure I know the em first.

+- Unsure what sec-desc vs sec-il means exactly, specifically what does il stand for?

+- Why don't we use ```<button>``` html tags?
+This seems important for accessiblility